 He has previously served as Director/Head, Research School of Engineering of the Australian National University (ANU) (2016-18) and as a member of Australian Research Council (ARC) College of Experts for Engineering, Information and Computing Sciences.
-He is the Director of the PhD training centre Melbourne India Postgraduate Program (MIPP) of University of Melbourne and contributed as Associate Dean (2013-15) and Assistant Dean (2008-13) in International Engagement in the School of Engineering.
-He is also a member of the Visiting Committee of Chinese University of Hong Kong (2018) and Research Advisory Council of University of Technology PETRONAS.
-He is also appointed as the VK Samaranayake Endowed Visiting Professor of University of Colombo (2016).
+He was the Director of the PhD training centre Melbourne India Postgraduate Program (MIPP) of University of Melbourne and contributed as Associate Dean (2013-15) and Assistant Dean (2008-13) in International Engagement in the School of Engineering.
+He is also a member of the Visiting Committee of Chinese University of Hong Kong (2018) and Research Advisory Council of University of Technology PETRONAS (2015-18).
+He is an honorary Professor of ANU and an honorary member of ANU Energy Change Institute.
 Research

 Professor Halgamuge’s research interests are in Data Engineering including Active data gathering sensor systems, Unsupervised Deep Learning, Big Data Analytics focusing on applications in Mechanical Engineering and Bioengineering.
 These applications vary from Sensor Networks in Irrigation, Smart Grids, and Sustainable Energy generation to Bioinformatics and Neuro-Engineering.
 Grants, contracts and consultancies: 2 National Health and Medical Research Council (NHMRC) Project Grants